Fired From Medical Residency

 Most places will provide extra training and extra support.
-Still, if someone is incapable of understanding concepts or providing safe patient care, the program will remove them.
+Still, if someone cannot understand concepts or provide safe patient care, the program will remove them.
 It is the toughest one to fix.
 If you have substance abuse problems or behavioral concerns, you can remedy them.

-Although, you will demonstrate some intellectual capacity if you go through undergrad, med school, and internship.
+However, you will demonstrate some intellectual capacity if you go through undergrad, medical school, and internship.
 But for whatever reason, some people just can’t cut it in residency.
 And then that’s one way of getting kicked out.

 Professional Boundary Violations and Dishonesty